rayalan/binary-adages/content/frictionless-change-part-1.md

 Finally, a lot of software engineering is driven by short-term needs.

 * The key question is often: How quickly can this feature ship?
 Time is money, after all.
-* Performance reviews often cover six -- or possibly twelve months -- not the cumulative effects of years of decisions.
+* Performance reviews often cover six or possibly twelve months -- not the cumulative effects of years of decisions.
 * People rarely stay at a company -- let alone a single position -- for more than a few years.

 Almost by definition, this creates a situation where there is very little incentive for engineers to make decisions with long-term ramifications in mind.
-And bizarrely, I'm incentivized to hope that my predecessor left some easy to resolve problems so that I can chalk up some easy wins[^wins].
+And bizarrely, I'm incentivized to hope that my predecessor left some easy-to-resolve problems so that I can chalk up some easy wins.

 I've certainly put others in this situation.
-In one scenario, for example, I introduced [waf](https://waf.io/book/) as a non-makefile solution for complex build patterns.
+In one scenario, for example, I introduced [waf](https://waf.io/book/) as a non-Makefile solution for complex build patterns.
 At the time, it was a fantastic solution.
 But as the company shifted directions over the years, there wasn't much need for a cross-language Makefile alternative that excelled at minimizing local build times with excellent dependency graphs.
 The result was that waf slowed down development -- too expensive and time consuming to remove, but also too complicated and convoluted for developers to easily make their desired changes.

-There's even a common architectural anti-pattern that results from this -- [Lava Flow](https://exceptionnotfound.net/lava-flow-the-daily-software-anti-pattern/).
+There's even a common architectural anti-pattern that results from this -- [lava flow](https://exceptionnotfound.net/lava-flow-the-daily-software-anti-pattern/).

-And while Lava Flows can happen in many different ways, here's a common large-scale pattern I've observed:
+And while lava flows can happen in many different ways, here's a common large-scale pattern I've observed:

 1. Observe that a current framework or library is difficult to develop in.
-2. Proposes a new approach that will be far easer and faster to develop in.
+2. Propose a new approach that will be far easier and faster to develop in.
 3. Develop a cost comparison showing that for six months of developer effort, we can save years and years of labor.
 4. Because backporting all of our existing systems is too time consuming, we'll only backport a few key systems and do the rest on an as-needed basis.
-5. Management signs off effort.
+5. Management signs off on the effort.
 6. The initiative mostly succeeds[^succeeds], although only about 70% of the porting gets done and some promised functionality ends up getting cut for scope.
 7. Priorities shift, personnel changes, and someone notices that there's a framework or library that's difficult to develop in...
 8. Repeat the process.